Orbitale/SvelteAdmin/README.md

 # Svelte admin, prototype

-⚠ This package is totally a **prototype**.
+⚠ This package is a **prototype**.
 It is not complete, and there is a [roadmap](#roadmap) at the end of this documentation to know what features are missing.

 ## Installation